Cubid-Me/cubid-docs/api-reference.md

 ## 1. Create App-scoped User

 ### Purpose:
 This API enables seamless integration between your app and the Cubid ecosystem by managing user identity creation and association.
 It takes an AuthID as input.
-It then automatically creates a new app-user (`user_id`) if one does not already exist, and links this user to a Cubid identity stamp based on their provided AuthID (e.g., `email`, `phone`).
+It then automatically creates a new app-user (`user_id`) if one does not already exist, and links this user to a Cubid identity credential based on their provided AuthID (e.g., `email`, `phone`).
 Additionally, it returns whether the app-user was newly created (`is_new_app_user`), whether this is the first association for the Cubid user or the same human posing a a new user (`is_sybil_attack`), and also whether the AuthID was blacklisted (`is_blacklisted`), thereby helping to detect potential Sybil attacks.

 ### More Info:
 Typically use this upon a new user sucessfully authenticating and either starting or completing the new user registration with your app.
 Also use when an existing user returns which you hadn't previously registered with CUBID.